Highest weight sl_2-categorifications II: structure theory: Hierarchy structures

 In fact, one can formally obtain a dual hierarchy structure from a usual one.
 Namely, define, first, a dual family structure on $\Lambda$.
 The decomposition $\Lambda=\bigsqcup_a \Lambda_a$ is the same as before.
 However, the map $\sigma_a$ gets modified: we consider a new map $\bar{\sigma}_a: \{+,-\}^{n_a}\rightarrow \Lambda_a$ defined by $\bar{\sigma}_a(t):=\sigma_a(\bar{t})$, where for $t=(t_1,\ldots,t_{n_a})$ we set $\bar{t}:=(\bar{t}_{n_a},\bar{t}_{n_a-1},\ldots,\bar{t}_1)$ with $\bar{t}_i$ defined as the element different from $t_i$.
 The splitting structure is the same but it now satisfies ($\bar{\text{S}}$0)-($\bar{\text{S}}$4) and so is a dual splitting structure.
 Also the hierarchy structure stays the same but becomes a dual hierarchy structure.

-We would like to point out that the dual structure constructed on $\mathcal{P}$ in this way is \underline{different} from what we have constructed just above.
+We would like to point out that the dual structure constructed on $\mathcal{P}$ in this way is \underline{different} from what we have constructed just above, even the family structures are different. the topmost box.
 However, the two structures are isomorphic via the transposition of Young diagrams (with reversing the order).